OIM3640/resources/syllabus_2025fall.md

 ## Term Project:

-An programming project has deliverables due throughout the course of the semester.
-The goals of the project are:

-- To exercise and demonstrate your ability to program using Python
-- To exercise and demonstrate your problem solving skills
-- To create something useful
-- To provide a structure upon which you can apply what you've learned throughout the term

-Further information will be made available soon on Canvas/GitHub.
+The term project is a programming project with deliverables due throughout the semester.
+It is designed to exercise and demonstrate your ability to program in Python, apply problem-solving skills, and create something useful.
+The project provides a structure for applying what you have learned across the term, with flexibility in topic selection subject to instructor approval, and may be completed individually or as a team depending on scope.
+Further details will be available on Canvas and GitHub.

 ## Course Policies